 Paul Pivcevic, research team leader, said: “Changing the diet of school pupils is about more than just improving canteen provision.
 Every school needs a revolution to make nutrition and eating part of the very fabric of school.

-“Schools," Pivcevic said, "need to support a sea change in pupil democracy and pupil-driven innovation to make fun and to ensure that eating at school impacts at home and on soaring obesity levels and health inequalities.
+“Schools," Pivcevic said, "need to support a sea change in pupil democracy and pupil-driven innovation to make school food fun and to ensure that eating at school impacts at home and on soaring obesity levels and health inequalities.

 “The voices of children and young people will need to count in new and innovative, even challenging ways.
 Without their input and collaboration canteens will simply carry on as before, as an oversubscribed, under resourced re-fuelling stop in the middle of the day, a second best to most to eating at home, or eating on the high street.'